-To safeguard the integrity of the judging process, a separate organisation is appointed to coordinate the logistics of the awards.
+To safeguard the integrity of the judging process, an independent organisation is appointed to coordinate the judging process each year.
 Independent judging panels are convened and each judge is requested to complete non-disclosure agreements to ensure the confidentiality of information received through the awards process and decisions made by the judging panel.
 Any conflicts of interest, perceived or actual, must also be declared immediately by the judges to allow appropriate action to be taken.

 A number of policies and internal procedures are applied to ensure the integrity of the judging process and ensure transparency and fairness in decisions made by each judging panel.
 In summary the judging process is as follows:

 - Each award category is supported by a selection criteria tailored to address the specific demands and requirements of the category.

 - Judges apply a rating scale to each application against the appropriate criteria.